Best Sunscreens for Kids 2024, Tested & Reviewed

 Consumer Reports recommends not using spray sunblock until the FDA completes its full investigation into these issues.

-What is probably OK: Here are the relatively low-risk sunscreen chemicals, according to the same group: Titanium Dioxide, Zinc Oxide, Avobenzone, and Mexoryl SX.
+Safe Sunscreen Chemicals: Here are the relatively low-risk sunscreen chemicals, according to the same group: Titanium Dioxide, Zinc Oxide, Avobenzone, and Mexoryl SX.
 There is no evidence of hormone disruption for these and they have little to no skin penetration.
 But each is highly effective at preventing sunburn.
 The best way to avoid a sunburn is to stay out of the sun or keep your body covered with clothing!
-But that's hard to accomplish, especially if you have one of the best trampolines for kids in your yard!
-In addition to sunscreen, you might also want to consider some mosquito repellent for kids when they're outdoors, especially in mosquito prone areas or they're out near dawn or dusk.
+In addition to sunscreen, you might also want to consider some mosquito repellent for kids when they're outdoors, especially in mosquito-prone areas or if they're out near dawn or dusk.